This is a sponsored post written by me on behalf of Boar’s Head . All opinions are 100% mine.

 Finally, we have a super easy dessert appetizer that, I'll admit, sounds a little weird.
 Even my husband turned up his nose at something called "dessert hummus" - it sounds kind of strange.
 But I'm here to tell you...you would never know that the main ingredient in Boar’s Head Dark Chocolate Dessert Hummus is chickpeas!
 This smooth, rich, sweet dip is so amazing with sweet pita chips or fruits of any kind.
 But why stop at just a fruit dip - let's make it a fruit stuffing by following a couple of simple steps.
 Simply use a knife or a small melon baller to (carefully) hollow out the inside of a strawberry.
 Then, use a small piping bag (or, in my case, a zip-top bag with a piping tip in the end) to beautifully pipe the hummus into the strawberry.
 If you love chocolate-covered strawberries, you'll love these too!
 The freshness of the strawberry mixes with the smooth, creamy hummus to make such a yummy ending for your game day party.

 See?
-It’s totally possible to easily create hummus appetizers that your game day guests will remember for a long time.
-Thanks to Boar’s Head Hummus for creating a line-up of 13 delicious and wholesome hummus varieties that pair perfectly with game day!
+It's totally possible to easily create hummus appetizers that your game day guests will remember for a long time!

 You can click here to see more of my appetizer recipes.